-As an illustration of the M-files just introduced, Table 20.5 provides data on the ten Supreme Court justices present at some point during the 2005/06 term, and the percentage of times justices disagreed in non-unanimous decisions during the year.
-(These data were in the New York Times on 2 July 2006, as part of a "first-page, above-the-fold" article bylined by Linda Greenhouse entitled "Roberts Is at Court's Helm, But He Isn't Yet in Control".)
+As an illustration of the M-files just introduced, Table B.1 provides data on the ten supreme court justices present at some point during the 2005/6 term, and the percentage of times justices disagreed in non-unanimous decisions during the year.
+(These data were in the New York Times on July 2, 2006, as part of a "first-page, above-the-fold" article bylined by Linda Greenhouse entitled "Roberts Is at Court's Helm, But He Isn't Yet in Control".)
 There is a single missing value in the table between O'Connor (Oc) and Alito (Al) because they shared a common seat for the term until Alito's confirmation by Congress.
 Roberts (Ro) served the full year as Chief Justice so no missing data entries involve him.
-As can be seen in the alltt output to follow, an empirically obtained ordering (presumably from "left" to "right") using order\missing.m is:
+As can be seen in the verbatim output to follow, an empirically obtained ordering (presumably from "left" to "right") using